 Back to people.
 If you live in Texas and want to show off, what do you do?
 Well, its easy to buy a fancy Stetson, cowboy boots and a big pickup truck on debt finance.
 That’s Big Hat, No Cattle.

 But it’s much harder to have a million dollars in Vanguard ETFs or a house with no mortgage.
-Those are real and productive assets, impossible to fake.
-Its a bit of a paradox that in consumer society, these are invisible.
-You can see the house but you can’t see the mortgage (or lack of mortgage).
+Those are real assets but invisible.
+You can see the house but you can’t see the mortgage (or lack of mortgage) or the fund values.

 The Escape Artist has written before about the benefits of honesty.
-That wasn’t just some amusing / slightly preachy sermon.
-When you are 100% honest with yourself, you can accept that lasting happiness is not built on fake signalling but rather on buying your future freedom.
+When you are 100% honest with yourself, you can accept that lasting happiness is not built on fake signalling or showing off.

 So the next time one of your co-workers or neighbours starts boasting to you about their new car, gadget or other future landfill bought with a mortgage or credit card debt, you can just smile to yourself and think: